practicalcomputerscience/MicrobenchmarkGPHLlanguages/55 - pattern matching: regular expression or set of characters?/README.md

-2026-05-23: work in progress

-tbd

-Background of the page is this big refactoring job: [2026-05-22: another round of refactoring](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/wiki/Further-advances#2026-05-22-another-round-of-refactoring)
+Background of the page was this big refactoring job: [2026-05-22: another round of refactoring](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/wiki/Further-advances#2026-05-22-another-round-of-refactoring)

 <br/>